holls91/renpy-game/README.md

 A renpy game prototype!

 ## What's this?
-Renpy-game is exactly what the name says: a prototype for a fully accesible game in Renpy!
+Renpy-game is exactly what the name says: a prototype for a fully accessible game in Renpy!
 Born as a birthday present, you can use it as a start point to make any kind of visual novel!

+## What's so special about this prototype?
+Oh, nothing really!
+In this example I've put an hoverable sword that you can use as a base for a fully accessible "hidden-objects" game :)

 ## Credits